ruth-cohen89/clean-arch-workouts-api/README.md

 This Node.js application provides an API for managing workouts.
 It follows the clean architecture principles introduced by Bob Martin and serves as a demonstration of how to implement such architecture in a Node.js project.

+## Prerequisites

+Before running this project, ensure you have the following installed:

+- [Node.js](https://nodejs.org/en/): Ensure you have Node.js installed.
+- [MongoDB](https://www.mongodb.com/): Ensure you have MongoDB installed and running.

 ## Installation

 1. **Clone the repository:**